TheCosmicNebula/WildyFlashEventBot/README.md

 Once you have added the Bot to your server, you can input !commands into the chosen commands channel to see a list of the available commands.

+Once the Bot is running, you will need to use the !sync command in order to get the Bot in sync with the Game.
+To use this command, type !sync and then enter the times of each event as per the [Wiki](https://runescape.wiki/w/Wilderness_Flash_Events)
+- !sync 0 1 2 3 4 5 6 7 8 9 22 23 24

 ### Finally, to run the bot:
 - Windows
   - Use the run.bat file to run the bot.